-One by one our ancestors have been entombed in the urns and sepulchres of mortality and their countries have forgotten them.
+One by one our ancestors have been entombed in the urns and sepulchres of mortality and humanity has forgotten most of them.
 But they still have their share in the story of my family which is part of my inheritance for ever.

 There is something very intimate which comes to most of us by birth.
 We inherit traditions and unless we are conscious of it, we canít take up this inheritance.
 If we know our race, if we know of its blood, the power of tradition is intensified.
 If we know our pedigree there clings an atmosphere and it counts for much in the formation of our character and of our morality.
 Good circumstances foster good elements already present in the family character.

-My goal has been to gather as much information about my ancestors as I am able so that future generations of my family might know something of their ancestors and, I hope, continue this work.
+My goal is to gather as much information about our ancestors as possible so that future generations of my family might know something of their past and, I hope, continue this work.